 The Reverend Daniel M. Hayes, Sr.

-The Reverend Daniel M. Hayes, Sr. is the Senior Pastor/Teacher of John Wesley United Methodist Church, Nashville, Tenn., and is serving a eighth term, since his return in 2012.
-During this time Rev. Hayes has launched Young Gentlemen’s Ministry, a mentoring ministry that focuses on the transformation of boys through ongoing engagement, fellowship opportunities, spiritual development, academic enhancement, service and outreach.
-In addition, he was instrumental in the purchase of a 15-passenger bus, and a second bus, to support growth of children’s, youth and senior ministries.
+The Reverend Daniel M. Hayes, Sr. is the Senior Pastor/Teacher of John Wesley United Methodist Church, Nashville, Tenn., and is serving a ninth term, since his return in 2012.
+During this time Rev. Hayes has launched Young Gentlemen’s Ministry, a mentoring ministry that focuses on the transformation of boys through ongoing engagement, fellowship opportunities, spiritual development, academic enhancement, service, and outreach.
+In addition, he was instrumental in the purchase of a 15-passenger bus, and a second bus, to support the growth of children, youth, and senior ministries.
 He expanded the worship experience with the introduction of a visual media ministry for regular and special services.
-Improvements in media capability have improved training, worship and special event options in the fellowship hall.
+Improvements in media capability have improved training, worship, and special event options in the fellowship hall.
 The youth choir continues to serve in worship and various services throughout the year.
-Under his leadership John Wesley has remitted conference and general apportionments 100% in full, each year of his leadership.
+Under his leadership, John Wesley has remitted conference and general apportionments 100% in full, each year of his leadership.

 His career began more than 40 years ago, throughout which time he has been referred to as the “building” pastor.
 Spiritual, physical, and membership growth have been the characteristics of his ministry.
 He has been intentional in building ministries for children and youth, and especially ministry with senior members, for whom he has a passion.
 During his earlier term at John Wesley from 1990—1999, the church van was purchased, the music ministry was expanded, a centerpiece stained glass window, and the additional stained glass windows throughout the sanctuary were installed.
 He had the vision and led the design, building and fundraising plan of the new educational wing of the church including offices, classrooms, a library and restrooms in the upper level of the new wing, and the Robert Sweat, Jr. Fellowship Hall on the lower level, which includes a performance stage, baptismal pool, restrooms, and public address and TV/DVD systems.

-In 1989, while serving as the pastor of Brooks Memoriial UMC, Rev. Hayes was honored by the Tennessee Annual Conference with the prestigious Harry Denman Evangelism Award, presented to United Methodist clergy and lay persons in each annual conference who exhibit unusual and outstanding efforts for the work of Christian Evangelism, and effectiveness in helping others experience the transforming love of God through Jesus Christ.
+In 1989, while serving as the pastor of Brooks Memorial UMC, Rev. Hayes was honored by the Tennessee Annual Conference with the prestigious Harry Denman Evangelism Award, presented to United Methodist clergy and laypersons in each annual conference who exhibit unusual and outstanding efforts for the work of Christian Evangelism, and effectiveness in helping others experience the transforming love of God through Jesus Christ.
 He was the first African American to receive the honor.
-In addition to his tenacity for building, Rev. Hayes has a long-standing ministry of powerful worship, outreach ministry and leadership development, including that of mentoring and sending more pastors to serve churches than any other pastor in the Tennessee Annual Conference.
+In addition to his tenacity for building, Rev. Hayes has a long-standing ministry of powerful worship, outreach ministry, and leadership development, including that of mentoring and sending more pastors to serve churches than any other pastor in the Tennessee Annual Conference.